utnet-org/utility-readonly/docs/architecture/next/malicious_chunk_producer_and_phase2.md

 #### Slashing

-Slashing is the process of taking away the part of the stake from validators that are considered malicious.
+Slashing is the process of taking away the part of the pledge from validators that are considered malicious.

 In the example above, we'll definitely need to slash the ``C1`` - and potentially also any validators that were tracking that shard and did sign the bad block.

 Things that we'll have to figure out in the future:
-* how much do we slash? all of the stake? some part?
+* how much do we slash? all of the pledge? some part?
-* what happens to the slashed stake? is it burned? does it go to some pool?
+* what happens to the slashed pledge? is it burned? does it go to some pool?

 #### State rollbacks